A Guide for Parents and Pupils

 The School Site

-Parents’ Evenings will be held virtually for all of the next term – we will advise you of any change to this in good time.
+Parents’ evenings will be held virtually for all of next term – we will advise you of any change to this in good time.

-In addition, any contractors or other external organisations used by the school will be required to follow our Covid-safe arrangements including confirming compliance with the self-isolation guidance, such as regular hand washing/sanitising and the wearing of a face covering when inside school buildings.
+In addition, any contractors or other external organisation used by the school will be required to follow our Covid-safe arrangements including confirming compliance with the self-isolation guidance, regular hand washing/sanitising and the wearing of a face covering when inside school buildings.

-We have adapted our classroom and dining layouts to ensure that pupils are sat at an appropriate distance and are not facing each other.
-In addition, classrooms have been organised in such a way that teachers will be at a 2 metre distance from pupils during lessons.
+We have adapted our classroom and dining layouts to ensure that pupils are sat at an appropriate distance and in classrooms are not facing each other.
+In addition, classrooms have been organised in such a way that specialist subject teachers, who teach across year groups will be at a 2 metre distance from pupils during lessons.

 Timings of the School Day